'The Conners' star John Goodman admits he's 'old and resistant to change' as he struggles with show's ending

 John Goodman isn't ready to say goodbye to one of his most iconic characters.

-In a recent interview with People, the 72-year-old actor shared how he is coping with "The Connors" coming to an end and saying goodbye to Dan Connor, a character he began playing nearly 40 years ago.
+In a recent interview with People, the 72-year-old actor shared how he is coping with "The Conners" coming to an end and saying goodbye to Dan Conner, a character he began playing nearly 40 years ago.

 "It's really hard," he told the outlet.
 "It's something I'm going to miss for a while.
 I'm old and resistant to change."